OCREVUS 300 mg concentrate for solution for infusion

 Immunoglobulins

-Ocrelizumab treatment resulted in a decrease in total immunoglobulins over the controlled period of the studies, mainly driven by reduction in IgM.
-Clinical trial data have shown an association between decreased levels of IgG (and less so for IgM or IgA) and serious infections.
+Ocrelizumab treatment resulted in a decrease in total immunoglobulins over the controlled period of the pivotal clinical trials, mainly driven by reduction in IgM.

 Lymphocytes